jakepresent/RouteFinder/index.md

 In the above view, you can see how the hold types vary by difficulty level.

+#### Crimp, Jug, Knob & Pinch, Pocket, Sloper

+A **hold** is a rock climbing term for the places on the rock surface that are shaped in a way for a climber to attach themselves to the route and propel themselves higher.

+A **crimp** is a type of hold that consists of a small edge that can support the tips of a climber's fingers.
+**Jugs** are large, deep, concave holds that are relatively easy to grab with one or both hands.
+A **knob or pinch** hold can be "pinched" between a climber's fingers and thumb, and requires intense strength to grasp.
+**Pockets** are holes within a wall that a climber can use to insert their hand or fingers.
+**Slopers** are large, round holds that can be difficult to grip and do not have sharply defined edges.

 Crimps are a type of hold that is rather difficult to grasp, so crimps become more common as the difficulty increases.